beyonddiana/blender-anim-exporter/README.md

 **- Ease in** and **Ease out**

 **- Dump as JSON** : this is for debug purpose.
+By checking this option, the exporter will create a second file with the .json extension.
 If you want to analyze your animation, this file could help you.
 You can open it with any text editor, like notepad.

 ## KNOWN ISSUES